Shot-noise reduction for lattice Hamiltonians

 \section{Discussion}

 The main idea we pursued in this work was to make use of the geometric locality of quantum systems to improve measurement strategies compared to sampling in Pauli bases.
-Conceptionally, we think of these geometrically local subsystems to be diagonalizable on the quantum hardware, meaning that the transformations mapping the eigenstates of the subsystems to the computational basis can be found.
-This can for instance be achieved via classical computation for small system sizes, or via known gate sequences~\cite{verstraete2009quantum}.
-Comparing these different measurement strategies under the optimal allocation of the sampling budget allowed us to find an sampling budget allocation agnostic cost function only in terms of the partition variances (Eq.~\eqref{eq: intro_cost_function}).
+Conceptually, we think of these geometrically local subsystems to be diagonalizable on the quantum hardware, meaning that the transformations mapping the eigenstates of the subsystems to the computational basis can be found.

-In our first main result, Theorem~\ref{thm:improvement} together with Lemma~\ref{lemma:variance_in_equalities}, we have proven that indeed geometric partitioning always yields an advantage over Pauli partitioning for energy estimates of a system in an energy eigenstate, where we identified three cases.
-These are geometric partition coming from a one-dimensional cuts ($\geq 4L$), two-dimensional patches ($\geq 4L_xL_y/(L_x+L_y)$) or even 2-local partitions($\geq 4/3$).
-Typically smaller guaranteed improvements coincide with easier-to-implement measurement circuits $U_M = U_m \otimes ... \otimes U_m$ as block-diagonal $U_m$ act on less qubits/lattice sites.
-There is something for (almost) any available measurement gate budget starting from as little as $n/2$ additional, potentially even mergeable, 2-qubit gates when using the 2-local geometric partitioning strategy.
-Twice as large partitioning blocks with e.g. $(L_x,L_y)=(2,2)$ then require to implement a 4-qubit measurement unitary, or worst case $\frac{27}{4} n$ 2-qubit gates~\cite{barenco1995elementary}, which appears still feasible also in near term applications.
-Altogether, it is a step-wise trade-off between the gate overhead implementing the block diagonal $U_m$ and the guaranteed sampling improvement.
-In this trade-off, for example, 2D cuts pay off in terms of partition size as soon as $n_x$ and $n_y > 4L$, as then they guarantee a better improvement for the same-sized $U_m$ (in example light green $L=1$ and $L_x=L_y=2$ consistently performed equally well).
+In our first main result (Sec.~\ref{subsec:perfect eigenstates}), we have proven that indeed geometric partitioning always yields an advantage over Pauli partitioning for energy estimates of a system in an energy eigenstate, where we identified three cases.
+These are geometric partition coming from a one-dimensional cuts, two-dimensional patches or even 2-local partitions.
+Typically, smaller guaranteed improvements coincide with easier-to-implement measurement circuits, as these act on less qubits/lattice sites.
+There is thus something for (almost) any available measurement gate budget, starting from as little as one additional 2-qubit gate per patch when using the 2-local geometric partitioning strategy.
+Twice as large partitioning patches with e.g. $(L_x,L_y)=(2,2)$ then require to implement a 4-qubit measurement unitary, which appears still feasible also in near-term applications. {Throughout our numerical examples, including different Ising and Hubbard models, we find that typically already 4-qubit $(L_x,L_y)=(2,2)$ partitioning suffices to obtain orders of magnitude relative sampling complexity improvements.
+In such case, the gate complexity to implement measurement circuit $U_{H_b}$ scales with the number of blocks $U_b$, and hence only linear in the number of qubits $n$}